 Corgi Appearance

 There are actually two types of Corgis.
-The Pembroke and Cardigan.
-For simplicity’s sack, we will be discussing the Pembroke Corgi, as this is the most common one in America and also the dog you see mixed with the beagle in this article here.
+The Pembroke and Cardigan Welsh.
+For simplicity’s sake, we will be discussing the Pembroke Corgi, as this is the most common one in America.
+There are many popular Corgi mixes, including the Labrador and the Beagle.

-Corgis are well-loved for their extremely short legs.
+Corgis are well-loved for their extremely short legs and cute rear ends.
 They have these short legs due to a genetic mutation that occurred in the breed long ago.
-Their short stature and unproportioned body can lead to certain health consequences, which we will discuss later.
+Their short stature and unproportioned body can lead to certain health consequences in a purebred or Corgi mix.

 The Corgi has a double-layered coat.
 The top layer is coarse and weather-resistant, while the bottom layer is thicker and softer.
 They shed quite a bit, often daily.